Kate Hudson A Picture Of Positivity This Christmas As She Lives By Her Book ‘Pretty Happy: Healthy Ways To Love Your Body’

 Just this September, Kate starred in the movie Deepwater Horizon with Mark Wahlberg and her dad, Kurt Russell.
 In an interview with Ellen DeGeneres, Kate recalled the moment when she first fell in love with movies when she was a little girl.
 She remembered always being on the set with her dad and how she felt beautifully wistful about the experience of working together with him again.

 Recently, Kate who has admitted to being addicted to Instagram, shared the wonderful celebration that her family had over the holidays.
 Her Instagram is filled with photos and videos of her family.
 There’s one with her dad, getting a new shirt for Christmas.
-Mom Goldie Hawn is of course part of the action as she opens her own Christmas gifts.
+Mom Goldie Hawn is, of course, part of the action as she opens her own Christmas gifts.

 A video posted by Kate Hudson (@katehudson) on

 Aside from her superstar parents, the short video also revealed Kate’s brother Oliver and his wife, Erinn Bartlett.
-Later on, Kate’s half-brother Wyatt Russell could also be seen waving at the camera, before it pans back to Kurt Russell who has put on his new shirt.
+Later on, Kate’s half-brother Wyatt Russell could also be seen waving at the camera before it pans back to Kurt Russell who has put on his new shirt.

 In addition to this short clip, Kate also posted a cute photo of the whole family wearing red matching red onesies with what appears to be their names stitched on their bums.